Illustration of Yap Island

 An island that already taught the world about value, trust, and memory.

-Yap is a small group of islands in the Federated States of Micronesia — fewer than twelve thousand people, a language spoken by just a few thousand, and a culture that has carried its own ideas of wealth, navigation, and kinship for centuries.
+Yap is an island in the Federated States of Micronesia, divided into ten municipalities — Dalipebinaw, Fanif, Gagil, Gilman, Kanifay, Maap, Rull, Rumung, Tamil, and Weloy.
+Together with eleven outer-island municipalities, they form Yap State.
+Around eleven thousand people live across the state, the Yapese language is spoken by only a few thousand, and the culture has carried its own ideas of wealth, navigation, and kinship for centuries.

 Yapese Pictionary starts from that place: small picture puzzles that help players remember real words, native pronunciation, and the everyday objects those words belong to.